nf-core/diseasemodulediscovery/docs/output.md

   - `<seeds>.<network>.<amim>.{html,pdf,svg,png}`: Network visualizations of the disease modules in different formats.

 - `results/modules_visualized_with_drugs/{html,pdf,svg,png}/`
-  - `<seeds>.<network>.<amim>.{html,pdf,svg,png}`: Network visualizations of the disease modules in different formats including drug nodes.
-Will only be generated if drug prioritization was performed.
+  - `<seeds>.<network>.<amim>.{html,pdf,svg,png}`: Network visualizations of the disease modules in different formats, including drug nodes.
+It will only be generated if drug prioritization was performed.

 </details>